 Mary Snyder is an attorney in the Labor & Employment Practice Group at the firm’s Oklahoma City office.

 Mary has focused her practice on exclusively representing employers and management in employment and traditional labor matters since 1999.
 In her practice, Mary routinely represents clients in the courts, in front of administrative tribunals and in appellate proceedings in regard to litigation brought under the Fair Labor Standards Act, Title VII, the Americans with Disabilities Act, the Family and Medical Leave Act, the National Labor Relations Act, as well as other state and federal employment-related laws.

-As part of her practice, Snyder regularly advises companies and human resource representatives on best employment policies and practices, including proper drafting of a full range of employee-related policies and procedures.
+As part of her practice, Mary regularly advises companies and human resource representatives on best employment policies and practices, including proper drafting of a full range of employee-related policies and procedures.
 Snyder aids clients in regard to understanding potential discrimination, harassment, retaliation, reasonable accommodation and wage and hour claims.

-Fluent in Spanish, Snyder is able to investigate cases and conduct employee training in Spanish where the workforce so requires.
+Fluent in Spanish, Mary is able to investigate cases and conduct employee training in Spanish where the workforce so requires.

 Snyder received her Juris Doctor from Harvard Law School in 1999, where she graduated cum laude.
 She holds a bachelor’s degree in Spanish, with high honors, from Portland State University.